01246 277 271

 If you have any feedback about a service you have received at Chesterfield Royal - good or bad - we'd love to know.
 To provide your feedback about Trust services, please go to our online survey and “tell us what you think” (click here).

 Before joining Chesterfield Royal in 2014, I worked in Patient and Public Involvement at Nottingham University Hospitals NHS Trust.
-I came into the job of Patient Experience Manager here at the Royal in February 2016; part of my role is to support staff, the public and patients to engage in improving patient experience.
+I came into the job of Patient Experience Manager here at the Royal in February 2016; part of my role is to support patients, public and staff to engage in improving patient experience.
 I enjoy working here at the Trust and would really like to get more patient and public partners involved in our service improvements.

 I have worked in the NHS for the past 18 years and all that time has been for the Patient Experience Team.
 As a Trust we have always cared about what our patients think but never more so than now.
 The patients’ experience should be at the forefront of everyone’s mind when they are being treated.
-I am so proud to work for a hospital that 96% of our patients would recommend us with compassionate care being the overarching reason.
+I am so proud to work for a hospital where patients recommend us for compassionate care.
 If I can help the Trust and its staff to get this message out there then I am doing a good job.

 I started working for the Patient experience team at the Trust in February 2007, as administrative assistant.
 Patient experience is important to me because I want every patient to have the best experience possible.